JakobKSvaneborg/gpaw/doc/tutorialsexercises/opticalresponse/circular_dichroism/rttddft.rst

 Velocity gauge
 ~~~~~~~~~~~~~~

-In the velocity gauge, circular dichroism spectra are less origin dependent since the velocity form of the dipole operator satisfies gauge invariance more naturall in comparison to its length gauge form.
-By the reduction of the artificial dependence on the choice of coordinate origin during dipole moment calculations, the velocity gauge can provide more consistent and physically meaningful circular dichroism spectra across different origins.
+In the velocity gauge, circular dichroism spectra are less origin dependent since the velocity form of the dipole operator satisfies gauge invariance more naturally in comparison to its length gauge form.
+By reducing of the artificial dependence on the choice of coordinate origin during dipole moment calculations, the velocity gauge can provide more consistent and physically meaningful circular dichroism spectra across different origins.

 References
 ----------